- What is a Project Timeline?

 Highlight the task you want to turn into a milestone for the project.
 Just click the milestone button and you’ll see it on the timeline symbolized by a diamond.

-A baseline captures your project management timeline as planned.
+A schedule baseline captures your project management timeline as planned.
 Now when you execute the project and start recording actual progress, you can compare one to the other and see if you’re on track.

 Automatically set a project baseline (once you’ve completed filling in your project timeline) by using the settings bar.
 Once set, our tool will automatically compare planned to actual progress.